dojo/widget-core/README.md

 ##### `w`

-`w` is an abstraction layer for @dojo/widgets that enables dojo 2's lazy instantiation, instance management and caching.
+`w` is an abstraction layer for @dojo/widgets.
+That enables lazy widget instantiation, instance management and caching.

 Creates a @dojo/widget using the `factory` and `properties`.